timocov/dts-bundle-generator/README.md

-  --no-check            Skip validation of generated d.ts file --output-source-file  Add comment with file path the definitions came from --fail-on-class       Fail if generated dts contains class declaration
+  --no-check            Skip validation of generated d.ts file --output-source-file  Add comment with file path the definitions came from --fail-on-class       Fail if generated dts contains class declaration --external-includes EXTERNALINCLUDES
+                        Comma-separated packages from node_modules to include
+                        typings from it
+  --config CONFIG       File path to generator config file
 ```

 Example: